GeertjanWielenga/vuejet/README.md

 ## Purpose

-Investigate whether and to what extend Knockout can be replaced with Vue in Oracle JET applications.
+Investigate whether and to what extent Knockout can be replaced with Vue in Oracle JET applications.
+This is not the direction that the Oracle JET team is going in, but is my experimental proof of concept below.

 ## Set Up